R1. Managing the Learning Environment

 b.
 Career Technical Training (CTT) facilities simulate workplaces in their layout, furnishings, training equipment, and organization to the extent possible.

 d.
-Programs provide students with the knowledge and skills needed to attain industry certification, licensing or pre-apprenticeship status.
+Programs provide students with the knowledge and skills needed to attain industry certification, credentials, licensing or pre-apprenticeship status.

 e.
 Student-to-teacher ratio for academic instructional activities is 18:1 in accordance with PRH Chapter 5, Section 5.2, Staffing Ratios.
 CTT program ratios will remain unchanged and in accordance with revised Exhibit 3-6.
 For purposes of defining training slots, one full-time student is equivalent to two training slots.
 For example, a 15:1 student-to-teacher training ratio translates to a 30:1 slot-to-teacher ratio.
 Student-to-staff ratios for nationally contracted training programs must be in accordance with contract provisions.

 2. Intervene and correct inappropriate student behavior and non-performance.

 3. Recognize and remediate student-learning difficulties.